Police: Washington State safety Bryce Beekman found dead - WHIZ News

 Beekman started all 13 games last season for Washington State after transferring from Arizona Western College.
 He finished fifth on the team with 60 tackles and one interception.
 He was expected to be part of an experienced Washington State secondary going into this season.

+First-year Washington State coach Nick Rolovich informed the team of Beekman’s passing on Tuesday night.

+“My relationship with Bryce was still in its early stages, but I knew him to be a wonderful young man,” Rolovich said.
+“He was always positive and well respected amongst his teammates.
+My heart goes out to his family and friends.”

-Teammates took to social media late Tuesday and early Wednesday expressing their sadness and condolences.
+Teammates took to social media to express their sadness and condolences.
 Washington State’s program is barely two years removed from the suicide of quarterback Tyler Hilinski in January 2018.

 “Cherish your loved ones.
 Every second matters,” wrote offensive lineman Liam Ryan.

-Washington State coach Nick Rolovich, in a conference call with reporters earlier Tuesday, said the majority of players had stayed in their hometowns following spring break.
+In a conference call with reporters Tuesday prior to learning of Beekman’s death, Rolovich said the majority of players had stayed in their hometowns following spring break.
 Washington State has moved to an online/remote learning platform in the wake of the COVID-19 pandemic.
 Spring football practice, originally scheduled to start this week, has been postponed.

 But Rolovich said a few players had returned to Pullman.